yesihaveidea/myrtille/README.md

 See DOCUMENTATION.md for more details.

 ## Usage
-Once Myrtille is installed on your server, you can use it at http://yourserver/myrtille.
-Set the rdp server address, user domain (if defined), name and password then click "Connect!" to log in.
+Once Myrtille is installed on your server, you can use it at http://myserver/myrtille.
+Set the rdp server address, user domain (if any), name and password then click "Connect!" to log in.
 "Disconnect" to log out.

-The installer creates a self-signed certificate for https://yourserver/myrtille.
+The installer creates a self-signed certificate for https://myserver/myrtille.
 Like for all self-signed certificates, you will have to add a security exception into your browser (just ignore the warning message and proceed to the website).
 Of course, you can avoid that by installing a certificate provided by a trusted Certification Authority (see DOCUMENTATION.md).

 If you want connection information, you can enable stat (displayed on screen or browser console).
-If you want debug information, you can enable debug (logs are saved under the Myrtille "log" folder).
+If you want debug information, you can enable debug (logs are saved under the Myrtille "log" folder). *Hidden from version 1.5.x (can be enabled into default.css)*.

-You can also choose the rendering mode, HTML4 or HTML5 (HTML4 may be useful, for example, if websockets are blocked by a proxy or firewall).
+You can also choose the rendering mode, HTML4 or HTML5 (HTML4 may be useful, for example, if websockets are blocked by a proxy or firewall). *Hidden (autodetected) from version 1.5.x (can be enabled into default.css)*.

 On touchscreen devices, you can pop the device keyboard with the "Keyboard" button.
 Then enter some text and click "Send".
-This can be used, for example, to paste the local clipboard content and send it to the server (then it be copied from there, within the rdp session).
+This can be used, for example, to paste the local clipboard content and send it to the server (then it be copied from there, within the remote session).
+Alternatively, you can run **osk.exe** (the Windows on screen keyboard, located into %SystemRoot%\System32) within the remote session.
+It can even be run automatically on session start (https://www.cybernetman.com/kb/index.cfm/fuseaction/home.viewArticles/articleId/197).

 The remote clipboard content can also be retrieved locally with the "Clipboard" button (text format only).